a-taranenko/avatar-downloader/README.md

 ## Avatar Downloader Program

-This is a very simple program that accesses GitHub API and downloads some of the users' avatars.
+This is a very simple program that accesses GitHub API and downloads all users' avatars.

 ## Motivation